Finland prime minister ousted, conservatives win tight vote

 Orpo had hammered on Finland's growing government debt and the need to make budget cuts throughout the election.
 NCP is open to cooperation with The Finns as the two parties largely share view on developing Finland's economy though have differences in climate policies and EU issues.

-While Russia’s invasion of Ukraine prompted Finland to seek NATO membership in May 2022, neither the historic decision to abandon the nation’s non-alignment policy nor the war emerged as major campaign issues as there was a large consensus on the membership among parties complete with high public support.
+While Russia’s invasion of Ukraine prompted Finland to seek NATO membership in May 2022, neither the historic decision to abandon the nation’s non-alignment policy nor the war emerged as major campaign issues as there was a large consensus among the parties on membership.

-Finland, which is expected to join NATO in the coming weeks, is a European Union member with a population of 5.5 million.
+Finland, which is expected to join NATO in the coming weeks, is a European Union member.

 The initial voter turnout in the election was 71.9%, slightly down from the 2019 election.